Image of Ursula, an Ibrance (palbociclib) ambassador

 After my diagnosis with HR+/HER2- mBC, I felt the need to alter my treatment team to better serve my needs.
 My initial oncologist didn’t seem to know what was going on all the time with me and didn’t give me the clear information and answers that I needed.
 My new oncologist was a much better fit for me.
 I needed a specialist who would direct, counsel, and guide me, and I have that now.
 We make our decisions together.
 He’s the one who started me on IBRANCE, which is a prescription medication for adults to treat HR+/HER2- mBC in combination with letrozole, an aromatase inhibitor.
 Before I began treatment, my doctor and I went over the potential benefits and risks and common and serious side effects.
 The ones I’ve experienced include low white blood cell count, fatigue, and thinning hair, and I’ve worked with my doctor to find the right dosage for me.
 Other patients might experience other serious or common side effects, including lung problems, infections, or nausea.
 My doctor and I have been pleased with my results on IBRANCE in combination with letrozole, and I continue to get scans every six months.

 I work out when I feel up to it, but this is just my experience and yours might be different.
 Yes, I’m tired sometimes.
 But I’m here, and I have hope.
 I hope that a cure will be found and that we can end breast cancer once and for all.
 In the meantime, I will keep living each day with a clarity and appreciation for life that I would never trade.
+I am no longer taking IBRANCE and letrozole, but still wish to share my story.

 With my doctor’s approval, I am still working full time, raising my son and helping with his activities, and volunteering in the community.
 Everything in my life is great, except for this one cancer thing.
 And yes, metastatic breast cancer is just one part of my life in the grand scheme of things.
 It’s not running my life.
 I’m grateful, and I’m focusing on the things that are important to me.